GLOBAL MARKETS-Shares dip from recent highs, euro gains

 YEN SINKS

-The Japanese yen was slightly lower at 89.44 yen against the dollar, rebounding off a 2-1/2-year low on expectations that a round of aggressive monetary easing is coming soon in Japan.
+The Japanese yen was flat at 89.17 yen against the dollar.
+Previously, the currency touched a 2-1/2-year low on expectations that a round of aggressive monetary easing is coming soon in Japan.

 Prime Minister Shinzo Abe reiterated on Sunday his calls for the Bank of Japan to set a 2 percent inflation target and pursue bolder monetary easing to end nearly two decades of deflation.